 throwing away paying your hard-earned money every month for a place that you barely even like instead of building your own equity.

-We teamed up with the real estate expert to get some tips and tricks on what to keep in mind when buying your first home (or buy again in this ever changing market).
+We teamed up with the real estate expert to get some tips and tricks on what to keep in mind when buying your first home (or buying again in this ever-changing market).

 “First timers need to understand that they're going to be spending a lot during the home buying process," says Christian.
 “From hiring an agent, to paying for the home inspection, it costs a lot of coins up front to shop for a home.
 There's no window shopping in real estate."

 Upfront costs are just one of the many things you should consider when buying a home!
 Check out more of the real estate gems we gathered from Christian.

 Read the local newspaper in the area to see what kinds of headlines are talked about- is there a new homicide per day, or are there softer pieces about the local community center's bake sale?
 Seeing what kinds of topics affect the community can tell you a bit about the activity you can expect.

 Christian adds: "It's imperative to research the neighborhood.
 Know whether the community has historic buildings, or maybe the community is historic in itself- if it is you'll know that it may be a touristy area.
 Research the demographics, especially if you prefer diverse communities- that way you can know if you have a predominant race or class, or if it that area is a melting pot.
 Looking up census' past will give you insight into that kind of information."

 Look into local politics.

 You'll want to see how actively the local politicians are involved with the community- either with the schools or attending community events.
 This will let you know whether these politicians are in office to make effective change in the neighborhood, or whether they have larger political aspirations.
 If it's important to you to have local politicians deeply rooted in the community, you'll want to see their voting history, political campaigns, and the programs they implement at the grassroots level.